 How much time do you need to invest, and how quickly do you need to complete a translation?

 We don't have any rules about how much time you have to invest, and how quickly you have to complete a translation.
 To give a general idea, one plain language summary translation will take 2-6 hours to complete, depending on the length and difficulty.
-We appreciate if volunteers are willing to translate at least 6-12 plain language summaries per year, and complete an assigned translation within 2-4 weeks.
-You will need to learn how to use Memsource, and apply standard terminology and guidance for your language, so it is not very efficient if you sign up and then realise that it's really not the right thing for you, or that you don't have enough time.
-But we do understand that this may happen, and that sometimes other things come up!
+We appreciate it if volunteers are willing to translate at least 6-12 plain language summaries per year and complete an assigned translation within 2-4 weeks.
+You will need to learn how to use Phrase, and apply standard terminology and guidance for your language, so it is not very efficient if you sign up and then realise that it's really not the right thing for you, or that you don't have enough time.
+But we do understand that this may happen and that sometimes other things come up!

 Do you need any specific experience?

-We expect you to be a native speaker of the language you want to translate into, and are asking you to do a test translation when you first sign up.
+We expect you to be a native speaker of the language you want to translate into, and we are asking you to do a test translation when you first sign up.
 Any experience in health, translation, writing or editing is an advantage, and some kind of Cochrane training or experience is highly valuable, but in principle, anyone willing to lend their time and skills is welcome.
 If you are new to Cochrane and evidence-based medicine, please do consider completing the freely available Evidence Essentials training as an introduction.